-- Cape Ann Transportation Authority (CATA) Hamilton Transportation Service - Monthly Congregate Lunch Menu - Nutrition Program - Outreach/SHINE (Serving the Health Information Needs of Elders) - Senior Citizen Property Tax Work-Off Abatement68
+- Cape Ann Transportation Authority (CATA) Hamilton Transportation Service - Monthly Congregate Lunch Menu - Nutrition Program - Outreach/SHINE (Serving the Health Information Needs of Elders) - Senior Citizen Property Tax Work-Off Abatement122

 The CATA service provides transportation for medical appointments, or daily shopping, banking, and other needs.
 Outreach services host a certified SHINE counselor and a monthly Low Vision Group for Hamilton residents over the age of 60.
-The SHINE Program provides free

-66 Town of Hamilton, Annual Drinking Water Quality Report, 2022 health insurance information and counseling to all Massachusetts residents on Medicare and their caregivers.
+The SHINE Program provides free health insurance information and counseling to all Massachusetts residents and their caregivers with Medicare.